mtijas/potato-timer/README.md

 ```

 ## Configuration
 Timers can be configured using YAML.
-The configuration file is searched from the current
-folder of the timer.
-The default config file is named config.yml.
-User may also provide
+You should create one of those
+configuration files listed below, or you may provide an alternative
-their own configuration file with the command line option `-c 'path/to/config.yml'`.
+configuration file with the command line option `-c 'path/to/config.yml'`.

-Config will be automatically searched from:
+Config will be automatically searched from (in this order):
 - config file provided via command line option
 - `$XDG_CONFIG_HOME/potatotimer/config.yml`
 - `~/.config/potatotimer/config.yml`
 - `~/.potatotimer-config.yml`

+[An example configuration file](#example-configuration-file) is something worth looking at.

 More on [$XDG_CONFIG_HOME](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).